Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Overview

-Orientation to the three engines, the published hold horizons, and what "validated" means on this site.
+Orientation to the two engines, the published hold horizons, and what "validated" means on this site.

 Validation Framework